 Situated at an altitude of 1,372 m, Vishnuprayag derives its name from Lord Vishnu who become visible at this place to sage Narada.

 A Vishnu temple is situated near the confluence that is credited to the Maharani of Indore – Ahalyabai.
 The mandir is built in 19th century and a stairway from this temple leads to the confluence spot.

 You can take a dip in the nearby Vishnu Kund before entering the temple.
 It is not allowed to take dip in confluence at Vishnuprayag due to its strong current.

-In Auli, you can’t miss the ride on cable car which is a 4 km ride from Joshimath to Auli.
-The ropeway traveling to and fro offers ravishing views of the Himalayas and take you on a topsy-turvy ride from the height of 1906 m to 3016 m.
+In Auli, you can’t miss the ride on cable car which is a 4 km ride From Joshimath to Auli.
+The ropeway travelling to and fro offers ravishing views of the Himalayas and take you on a topsy-turvy ride from the height of 1906 m to 3016 m.
 It is the one of the places to visit in Auli.

 Bedni Trek and Ali bugyal Trek

-One of the larger bugyals (meadows) in Uttarakhand, Bedni is also a major way-station on the Nanda Raj Jatra , a ritual procession held every 12 years.
+One of the larger bugyals (meadows) in Uttarakhand, Bedni is also a major way-station on the Nanda Devi Raaj Jat Yatra , a ritual procession held every 12 years.
 Beginning in the village of Nauti in Garhwal, the procession is joined by villagers from across Kumaon and Garhwal.

 Month-wise Auli Temperature

 You must check the month-wise Auli Temperature before planning a trip for Auli.
 The Month-wise Auli Temperature is mentioned below in the table.

 You can plan the trip for Auli in any season of year.
 So, it’s depend on you time to visit Auli Uttarakhand.